Ashok4994/JwtAws/README.md

 # JwtAws
-This project exposes SQS endpoints for creatring, sending message and receiving message from Amazon SQS.
+This project exposes SQS endpoints for creating, sending message and receiving message from Amazon SQS.